spencerkingman/spenking-music/_posts/2000-01-01-come-to-your-senses.markdown

 there's a tunnel beneath
 the stupidity of my grief
-dig it up, if you dare
-buried only a plastic army there
+I smuggle out the debris
-come a gift, come a theft
+smuggle in the expansive symphony become a gift, become a theft
 ill wind, out of breath

 hard to relate